-Learn how to become a consultant — and survive as one!
+Starting, scaling or rebooting your consulting business?
+We offer resources for every phase.
 Our Become a Consultant series covers the trials and tribulations of consulting, along with helpful tips on basics like how to become a consultant, set consulting fees, invoicing, and more.
 Join 60,000+ monthly readers.
 For those looking for more in-depth help, we offer coaching, including 90-minute strategy session and more in-depth coaching services.

 First Time Here?

 About Andréa Coutu, Entrepreneur Coach

 My name’s Andréa Coutu.
-I’m a marketing consultant in beautiful Vancouver, BC, Canada.
+I’m a business consultant and coach in beautiful Vancouver, BC, Canada.
 And I’ve been a consultant for my entire career, starting while I was still in university.
 I’ve successfully run my consulting business through the dot-com crash, post 9-11 economic shakedown, Asian banking collapse and economic downturns.
 My clients range from the Fortune 500 to startups working from home offices.